The musical career of tenor saxophonist and clarinetist

 concepito come una serie di variazioni su alcuni temi.

-Territory Band's Collide (august 2006), a five-monument suite for orchestra
+Territory Band's Collide (august 2006), a five-movement suite for orchestra

 recorded live, is a collaboration between tenorist Fred Anderson